yaakov-koby-israeli/English-Checkers-Console-Game/README.md

 <hr>

 <div>
-   <br> Each round is over when there are no more checkers on board for some player, or when there are no more legal moves for both players.<br>
+    Each round is over when there are no more checkers on board for some player, or when there are no more legal moves for both players.<br>
 <img
     src="https://github.com/yaakov-koby-israeli/English-Checkers-Console-Game/blob/master/Image/Screenshot%202025-01-09%20212806.png"
     alt="Image Description"